-- 1. The most interesting method is updateCredentials().
-There you'll get the current request and you'll have to make sure that credentials sent from the client will be fetched and stored in the token. - methods of the interface. mostly 2.
-Implement remaining These ters and setters, have a look of the existing tokens (for example in one Neos\Flow\Security\Authentication\Token\UsernamePassword), if you need more information.
+- 1. The most interesting method is updateCredentials ().
+There you'll get the current request and you'll have to make sure that credentials sent from the client will be fetched and stored in the token. - 2.
+Implement the remaining methods of the interface.
+These are mostly getters and setters, have a look in one of the existing tokens (for example Neos\Flow\Security\Authentication\Token\UsernamePassword), if you need more information.